The science of the Three Body Problem explained in the context of Space Travel

 the meaning of the three body problem

-Here's how it's associated with space travel:
+Here's how this pivotal problem is associated with space travel:

 Trajectory Planning